Serious Mental Illness

 Getting Involved

-These projects are ideal for MD or doctoral students interested in addressing disparities of care in marginalized populations through clinical epidemiology studies.
+These projects are ideal for MD or doctoral students interested in the intersection of mental and metabolic health.

-2. Target trial approaches for effect of second-generation antipsychotics on cardiometabolic health
+2. Target trial approaches for treatment effect of co-prescription of second-generation antipsychotics and glucose lowering medications on emergency room admissions and cardiometabolic health

 Pre-requisites